 In his spare time, Andy enjoys gardening, reading, and defying the aging process in the gym.
 Among his top passions are eating and music.
 He’s the proud father of two teenagers.
 He bicycles to work because he can and it’s good for the planet, his wallet, and his physical and mental health.

-Carol Grayshaw is a recent transplant to the Harrisburg area from outside of Philadelphia PA, she has been with the Pennsylvania Land Trust Association as Office and Project Administrator since April of 2016.
-Her primary duties include handling the organizations daily administrative tasks, as well as assisting PALTA members, providing program and education support, and researching special projects.
-Prior to her work with PALTA, she spent 6 years as the Children’s Educational Program Coordinator for the Wayne Art Center, a non-profit community art center on Philadelphia’s Main Line.
-She holds a Bachelors of Fine Arts degree in fine metals from The State University of New York at New Paltz.
+Carol Grayshaw has been with the Pennsylvania Land Trust Association since April 2016.
+Her primary duties include the planning and administration of PALTA’s various educational programs.
+Other administrative duties include the management of the Conservation Easement Assistance Program (CEAP), database maintenance and support, and providing direct assistance to PALTA members.
+Prior to her work with PALTA, she spent six years as the Coordinator of Children’s Programs for the Wayne Art Center, a nonprofit community art center on Philadelphia’s Main Line.
+She holds a BFA degree in fine metals from the State University of New York at New Paltz.

-The majority of her spare time is spent with her husband and four year old son, exploring the area and enjoying the ample parks and green spaces available.
-Other interests include making jewelry, reading, gardening and volunteering at her local library.
+The majority of her spare time is spent with her husband and two sons, exploring the area and enjoying the ample parks and green spaces available.
+Other interests include making jewelry, reading, gardening, and volunteering at her local library.

 Sara Painter | Director of Outreach and Development